 Planning does not provide:

 The fundamental insight is that the value of planning is in the thinking, not in the plan.
-Eisenhower is also credited with: "Plans are worthless, but planning is everything."
-The plan is specific and quickly outdated; the thinking that produced the plan — the understanding of objectives, the analysis of alternatives, the identification of risks — is durable and valuable during execution.
+Eisenhower's aphorism captures this precisely: the plan — the specific document with dates, assignments, and sequences — becomes obsolete quickly.
+The thinking that produced the plan — the shared understanding of objectives, the analysis of alternatives, the identification of major risks — remains valuable throughout execution.
+Teams that know why they are doing something adapt more effectively when conditions change than teams that know only what they were supposed to do.

 The Planning Spectrum